nixworks/public/news/2005/10/26/index.md

 ##### Pyramid
 ### [ What may be the first pyramid in Europe has been discovered in Bosnia. ](/news/2005/10/26/what-may-be-the-first-pyramid-in-europe-has-been-discovered-in-bosnia.md)
-_Context: pyramid, Bosnia and Herzegovina, Europe_
+_Context: pyramid, Europe, Bosnia and Herzegovina_

 ##### WNBA
 ### [ WNBA superstar Sheryl Swoopes of the Houston Comets publicly announces that she is a lesbian in an interview with ESPN The Magazine. ](/news/2005/10/26/wnba-superstar-sheryl-swoopes-of-the-houston-comets-publicly-announces-that-she-is-a-lesbian-in-an-interview-with-espn-the-magazine.md)
-_Context: ESPN The Magazine, lesbian, Houston Comets, Sheryl Swoopes, WNBA_
+_Context: WNBA, Sheryl Swoopes, Houston Comets, lesbian, ESPN The Magazine_

 ## [Previous Day...](/news/2005/10/25/index.md)